The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Auto insurance companies rely on a driver's age to estimate risk, pricing premiums accordingly.
 Car insurance is commonly most expensive for young drivers — due to their inexperience — and relatively affordable for drivers aged 25 or older.
 Since every insurance company rates ages uniquely, it's worth doing some comparison shopping.

 As a general rule, teen drivers should choose USAA over Amica: USAA offers average yearly savings of $2,502 versusAmica.

 |Age tier||USAA avg. annual premium||Amica avg. annual premium|

-Costs aside, USAA and Amica each carry pros and cons, including their discounts, perks, customer satisfaction ratings, and financial stability.
-Dive into the data before making your decision.
+Aside from affordability, USAA and Amica each have pros and cons, including their discounts, perks, customer satisfaction ratings, and financial stability.
+Be sure to weigh these elements before deciding.

 |Discount Comparison||USAA||Amica Mutual Insurance|